napari/napari.github.io/applications/cell_tracking.md

 ### calculating the graph using the lineage information

+The `Tracks` layer can also be used to visualize a track 'graph' using the additional keyword argument `graph`.
+The `graph`  represents associations between tracks, by defining the mapping between a `track_id` and the parents of the track.
+This graph can be useful in single cell tracking to understand the lineage of cells over multiple cell division events.

-In the cell tracking challenge dataset, cell lineage information is stored in a text file `man_track.txt`.
-The graph information is stored in the following format:
+In the cell tracking challenge dataset, cell lineage information is stored in a text file `man_track.txt` in the following format:

 > A text file representing an acyclic graph for the whole video.
 Every line corresponds to a single track that is encoded by four numbers separated by a space: